-Join Jeff Sengstack for an in-depth discussion in this video Understanding Prelude, part of Up and Running with Prelude CS6.
+Join Jeff Sengstack for an in-depth discussion in this video Understanding Prelude, part of Learning Prelude CS6.

 Adobe Prelude CS6 is a new product that came about at the request of a major television network.
 This network has the typical problems that networks have, they have a bunch of crews, they are working with different camcorders, different formats and they are shooting different kinds of material, and those crews come back to the station and they cut all these flash memory cards but they just trust editors and say, okay, whale away these guys and try to make some sense of it all.
 And that's just a lot to ask of editors, and so what the editors wanted--and what the television networks wanted--was some way to streamline that process and some way to make it go more smoothly, efficiently, and effectively.